Mathematics and applications: research and interactions

 4 tracks of the master degree of mathematics of the mathematics departement 2 tracks of the master degree of computer science of the computer science department 2 tracks of the master degree of physics and 1 track of the master degree of applied physics of the physics department

 2 steps for the application to the graduate program: -Apply to one of the 9 associated master tracks. -Apply to the graduate program (conditions below).
 The selection criteria include academic results, motivation specific to the objectives of IRMIA++, any experience demonstrating the ability for interdisciplinary collaborations, and a potential to actively participate in the IRMIA++ activities.

-A few master grants are awarded each year for the students attending the ITI program.
+Master grants are awarded each year for the students attending the ITI program.
 The grants are accessible to Master 1 and Master 2 students.
 These are one-year grants with possible renewal for the second year (under condition of academic results).
 Selection is based on academic results.
 The grant amounts to between 6 000 and 10 000 euros/year (subject to validation by administrative council), depending on the candidate situation.

 The graduate program is open to any PhD students of the IRMIA++ research team.

-Apply in the graduate program.
+Apply to the graduate program (conditions below).
 The selection criteria include (in order of priority): academic results, motivation specific to the objectives of IRMIA++, any experience demonstrating the ability for interdisciplinary collaborations, and a potential to actively participate in the IRMIA++ activities.